jasonmpittman/notery/README.md

 <br>

 ## Running Notery
 Notery is easy to use.
-From a shell, run `python3 notery.py` and you are done.
+From a shell, run `python3 notery.py -w` and you are done.
+You can also list the Keep notes without writing them to local disk using `pyhton3 notery.py -l`.

 <br>